infumap/infumap/README.md

 # Infumap

 The traditional computer desktop is very transient — launch an app, open a file manager, do some work, then close everything.
 There is no lasting visual structure.
-What if your desktop could be more like a giant workspace that persists over time?
+What if your desktop was more like a giant workspace that persists over time?

 I have wondered this for as long as I can remember, and finally built Infumap as a way of exploring the idea.
 It's still pretty rough around the edges, but it's clear that the concept works - Infumap has become the platform I run my life off of and I wouldn't have it any other way.